Properties

 ---

-Checkbox type properties are either true or false.
-An empty property will be treated as false.
-In Live Preview, this will be represented as a checkbox.
+Checkbox properties are either true or false.
+In Live Preview, this displays as a checkbox.

 ---